 IFA Applauds Introduction of Landmark American Franchise Act

 In the U.S. House, the American Franchise Act was introduced by fourteen bipartisan lawmakers, including: Reps.
-Kevin Hern (R-OK) and Don Davis (D-NC), along with Reps.
-Mark Alford (R-MO), Ami Bera (D-CA.), Jim Costa (D-CA), Henry Cuellar (D-TX), Chuck Edwards (R-NC), Vicente Gonzalez (D-TX), Adam Gray (D-CA), Ryan Mackenzie (R-PA), Nathaniel Moran (R-TX), August Pfluger (R-TX), Hillary Scholten (D-MI), and Beth Van Duyne (R-TX).
+Kevin Hern, R-Okla., and Don Davis, D-N.C., along with Reps.
+Mark Alford, R-Mo., Ami Bera, D-Calif., Jim Costa, D-Calif., Henry Cuellar, D-Texas, Chuck Edwards, R-N.C., Vicente Gonzalez, D-Texas, Adam Gray, D-Calif., Ryan Mackenzie, R-Pa., Nathaniel Moran, R-Texas, August Pfluger, R-Texas, Hillary Scholten, D-Mich., and Beth Van Duyne, R-Texas.

 "Changes to joint-employer rules have caused costly uncertainty in the industry for too long," said Rep. Davis.
 "The American Franchise Act aims to restore stability by clarifying that franchisors and franchisees operate as independent employers while safeguarding workers through established labor standards."